-- When called, retrieve the First Aid Kit and go to the scene as guickly as possible. - Assess and attempt to control any hazards within your ability/training. - Administer First Aid and call for emergency medical services, as required. - Report relevant information to the Ambulance Attendant, as required. - Complete the incident report and any other required reporting (e.g.: Workers' Report of Injury in the case of a workplace injury). - After the emergency meet with other First Aid Attendants involved to debrief. - If you are at the scene, but not the primary First Aid responder (another First Aider already attending), identify yourself as First Aid qualified and offer help.
+- When called, retrieve the First Aid Kit and go to the scene as quickly as possible. - Assess and attempt to control any hazards within your ability/training. - Administer First Aid and call for emergency medical services, as required. - Report relevant information to the Ambulance Attendant, as required. - Log the incident in the First Aid book and complete any other required reporting (e.g., Workers' Report of Injury in the case of a workplace injury). - Meet with other First Aid Attendants after any emergency to debrief.